 We’re in this for the traffic which means you need to compel anyone who is looking at your pin to want to click over to your site.
 This is where those ad copy skills of yours come into play.
 Pinterest isn’t like most other platforms, most people who are browsing pins are either looking for things to buy and are browsing pins for ideas, or they’re looking for something they can share… and sometimes they just enjoy killing time on their favorite image-based website but we’re not really concerned with these folks right now.

 You only have a split second to capture their attention with your image and then convince them that they need more information which can only be found by clicking the link to reach your website.
-Here are some tips to help maximize engagement with your pins:
+Here are some tips and Pinterest Strategy to help maximize engagement with your pins:

 - Intriguing to the reader, appeal to curiosity and tug a few emotional strings if it fits the cause.